Terms and conditions

 Any Orders which are placed on a Friday, Saturday, Sunday or a public holiday in Ireland shall be processed as of the following Monday or as of the next working day.
 The delivery timescales are expressed in working days and shall vary depending on the destination of the goods.
 Without prejudice to the provisions herein before and for information only, the estimated delivery times generally noted for the various forms of delivery are as follows:

-- 4 (four) working days for “Express” deliveries bound for addresses in Ireland as from the confirmation of the Customer’s Order by the Vendor.
+- four (4) working days for “Express” deliveries bound for addresses in Ireland as from the confirmation of the Customer’s Order by the Vendor.
 In order to benefit from Express delivery, the Order must be placed by the Customer and confirmed by the Vendor before midday.

-- 5 (five) working days in the case of “Standard” deliveries bound for addresses in Ireland as from the confirmation of the Customer’s Order by the Vendor.
+- five (5) working days in the case of “Standard” deliveries bound for addresses in Ireland as from the confirmation of the Customer’s Order by the Vendor.

-- 7 (seven) working days in the case of “Collect point” deliveries bound for addresses in Ireland as from the confirmation of the Customer’s Order by the Vendor.
+- seven (7) working days in the case of “Collect point” deliveries bound for addresses in Ireland as from the confirmation of the Customer’s Order by the Vendor.

 During the sales/promotion period, the delivery times may be longer than those usually noted.
-If the Customer orders more than one good, different packages will be able to be delivered on different dates.
+If the Customer orders more than one good, different packages may be delivered on different dates.

 The simple overrun of the delivery time does not give any right to compensation.